cinghioGithub/petalinux-optee-zynq-zcu104/README.md

 # Build OP-TEE with Petalinux for Xilinx zcu104

+This is currently a work in progress.

-Tested with Petalinux v2024.2 and OP-TEE v4.1.0
+Testing with Petalinux v2024.2 and OP-TEE v4.1.0

 Download the BSP file for the zcu104 from [here](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-design-tools.html).